sysr-q/gitsby/README.md

 The repos MUST contain at least a `url`, but MAY also contain a `directory` (where they'll be cloned, default is `~/gitsby/{{ project-name }}` from url), and whether or not they're `hidden` on the landing page.

 # Hook endpoints
-There are currently two (planned) endpoints: `/github` and `/bitbucket` - guess what they're designed to receive the payloads for?
+There are currently two (planned) endpoints: `/github` and `/bitbucket` - guess what each is designed to receive the payloads for?
-At the moment, Gitsby will only bind to `0.0.0.0:9999` - this is planned to change via either command line flags, config variables or env vars.
-I'm not 100% certain yet.